 The month of January can feel VERY long.
 You’ve returned from break.
 It’s cold outside.
 Your students are stir-crazy, especially if you live in an area that gets bad weather at this time of year.
 Washington is notorious for bad weather in January and February, which results in a LOT of indoor recesses.
 This is a great time to try something new or different, like a room transformation or theme week!
 The Super Bowl is an exciting event that many students may watch or attend Super Bowl parties.
-Try out these ideas and activities to incorporate the Super Bowl in your classroom!
+Try out these ideas and Super Bowl activities in your classroom!

 Super Bowl Classroom Decor